 This time, the apology letter was specific about the events surrounding the cancelation.
 Given both the quick reimbursement and the mention of rescheduling the event, Brian left Alexander with a good impression of his company’s efficiency and organizational skills.
 By including a link to the schedule of upcoming workshops, Brian managed to turn this letter of apology into an opportunity to promote future events.

-Apologizing for bad service can be hard, but in the end, it comes with some good.
-In writing apology letters, we are forced to reflect on our mission statement and brand identity, and to address how we are or are not meeting the customer’s needs.
-Ultimately the crafting of the perfect apology letter for bad service means that we are willing to address life’s difficult moments head-on, and to put customer satisfaction first and foremost.
+When we write an apology letter to a customer, we are forced to reflect on our mission statement and brand identity, and to address how we are or are not meeting the customer’s needs.
+Ultimately, by crafting the perfect apology letter we show that we are willing to address life’s difficult moments head-on, and to put customer satisfaction first and foremost.